SHtiyar/EMG-with-AI/data/README.md

+# NOTE : all of my filtered files already uploaded in my drive, because my device is potato laptop

 the files that i uses already filtered and use 50 files from 72 files.

 if you download the original files, the original folder structure will be like